 All batteries—particularly the alkaline variety—leak over time, whether drawing a current or not.
-So even if you heed the expiration date listed on the package, you can end up with leaks, if not within the battery compartments of home electronics, then in the junk drawer where you like store extras.
-With alkaline batteries, leaks usually manifest near the contacts as a white and flaky substance To clean battery corrosion like this, follow these guidelines.
+So even if you heed the expiration date listed on the package, you can end finding your batteries corroded, if not within the battery compartments of home electronics, then in the junk drawer where you like store extras.
+With alkaline batteries, leaks usually manifest near the contacts as a white and flaky substance.
+To clean battery corrosion like this, follow these easy guidelines.

 First, set up a safe place to do the job.
 Spread newspaper over the surface where you plan to work, and since there are chemicals involved, it’s recommended that you wear protective gear.

 STEP 2: Clean battery corrosion with a household acid, like vinegar.

 Alkaline batteries leak, not acid, but a chemical that registers as a base on the pH scale.
 For that reason, it’s wise to clean a battery leak with a mild household acid like vinegar or lemon juice.
 Both liquids work to neutralize the alkaline discharge.
 Place a drop of vinegar or lemon juice onto the corroded area, then wait a minute or two for the neutralizing effect to take place.

 STEP 3: Use a Q-tip to wipe up the corrosion.

 Having dipped a Q-tip or toothbrush dipped into your chosen acidic liquid, gently wipe away the crystalline white residue from the battery itself and wherever the leak may have spread.
 Double-check the drawer where you store them and the compartment in battery-powered device so that you don’t miss any of the residue.
 Again, be careful not to get the chemical on your skin or in your eyes.

 STEP 4: Pick out the last of the crystalized leak with a toothpick.